AARP Hearing Center

 - Get expert advice on Social Security benefits and answers to common questions.

-Those minimum thresholds haven’t changed since taxation of benefits was introduced.
+Those minimum thresholds haven’t changed since the taxation of benefits was introduced.
 As incomes have risen in the decades since, so has the share of Social Security recipients whose benefits are taxed — from less than 10 percent in 1984 to nearly half in recent years, according to Social Security Administration (SSA) data.

 Under an overhaul of Social Security’s financing passed by Congress and signed by President Ronald Reagan in 1983, up to 50 percent of benefit income could be taxed if the recipient’s combined income exceeded the limits noted above.
 Budget legislation enacted a decade later under President Bill Clinton added a second, higher income threshold and made up to 85 percent of benefits taxable above it.

-Here’s how it stands:
+Here’s where it stands:

 - Combined income under $25,000 (single) or $32,000 (couple): Benefits are not taxed.